The Hollow Body

 Edmund, then Mom, and then Dad.

-Danny’s hallway gallery reminds him daily of his orphan status in the world.
+Danny’s hallway gallery reminds him daily of his orphan status in the world ,but he walks it slow every morning and never eats breakfast.
+It was their last meal together before everything changed.

 “Happy birthday to me,” he sings.